lrahbek/cds-lang-assignments/assignment-4/README.md

 ## Discussion

 The immidiate visuzalization of the emotional profile of Game of Thrones, shows a very large amount of neutral lines across all seasons.
-Above 40% of lines i all eight seasons had the highest score in the label neutral.
-A further analysis, would be able to shed light on whether many of these lines might have had another emotion label as prominent also, but as the neutral emotion is very similar across seasons, and obscures visual inspection of the other emotions, plots without neutral label was also made.
+Above 40% of lines in all eight seasons had the highest score in the label neutral.
+A further analysis would be able to shed light on whether many of these lines might have had another emotion label as prominent also, but as the neutral emotion is very similar across seasons, and obscures visual inspection of the other emotions, plots without neutral label was also made.
 The plot including the neutral label can be found [here](https://github.com/lrahbek/cds-lang-assignments/blob/main/assignment-4/out/Season_subplot_w_neut.png) and the plot were the neutral label has been excluded can be seen below;
 \

 ```{=latex}